By faith Abraham . . . looked forward to the city that has foundations, whose architect and builder is God (Hebrews 11:8-10).

 Eight months later, Cameron Anderson, M.F.A., agreed to serve as CIVA’s second Executive Director.
 In February 2009 Cam, an artist and a writer, finished a 30-year term of service with InterVarsity Christian Fellowship/USA and assumed the leadership of CIVA.
 During his first six years as Executive Director, the CIVA Office remained at Gordon College and Cam convened meetings in various locations commuting from Madison to Boston and points beyond.
 By the spring of 2015, it became clear that CIVA would be better served by gathering a local team of supporting staff and locating a suitable space in which to host collaborative and strategic meetings.
 Thus, in June, 2015, the CIVA Office moved to Suite 212, 849 East Washington Avenue, in the heart of Madison, Wisconsin.

-Besides Cam, CIVA’s “Madison Team” now includes: Web Design and Communications Coordinator, Barry Sherbeck; Membership and Exhibits Coordinator, Kate Austin; Board Treasurer, Bill Montei; and Editor, Dawn Anderson.
-CIVA’s Designer, Ned Bustard, continues to provide his expertise long-distance.
+Besides Cam, CIVA’s “Madison Team” now includes: Membership and Exhibits Coordinator, Kate Austin; Board Treasurer, Bill Montei; Managing Editor, Dawn Anderson; and IT Consultant Pete Juvenill.
+CIVA’s Designer, Ned Bustard, and Web Designer, Marcus Miers, provide their expertise long-distance.
 With this team in place, and along with the generous collaboration of artists and other skilled professionals, CIVA is poised for a new era of growth and opportunity as it engages in Serious Art and Serious Faith.